What is equipment financing?

 According to Prospa, “Equipment finance is a loan type many businesses use to purchase new equipment or update capital assets.
 This type of finance is often secured against the value of the asset you are intending to purchase, in much the same way a car loan or a home mortgage works.”

-These loans help small businesses who may be struggling financially, or not in a position to buy equipment upfront.
+These loans help small businesses that may be struggling financially, or not in a position to buy equipment upfront.

-Inovayt Finance Broker, Nick Ball, adds to this saying, “Equipment financing is using the asset – whether that be machinery or a vehicle – as security for financing, rather than using the businesses capital savings.”
+Inovayt Vehicle and Equipment Finance Broker Newcastle, Nick Ball, adds to this saying, “Equipment financing is using the asset – whether that be machinery or a vehicle – as security for financing, rather than using the businesses capital savings.”

 It is also a great way to manage cash flow, accelerate productivity and replace ageing equipment and technology.
 Like renting, businesses set up a loan period that coincides with monthly repayments.
 At the end of this lease, you can then choose to either give the equipment back, continue renting or buy it outright from the financier at fair market value.